ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ---|---|---
 TimeLimited | `register_by: uint .within (~time)` | Returns true if now () < `register_by` at Registration time.
 The Transparency Service MUST store the time of Registration along with the Signed Statement, and SHOULD indicate it in corresponding Receipts.
 The value provided for `register_by` MUST be an unsigned integer, interpreted according to POSIX time, representing the number of seconds since 1970-01-01T00:00Z UTC.
 Sequential | `sequence_no: uint` | First, lookup of existing registered Transparent Statements with same Issuer and Feed.
 If at least one is found, returns true if and only if the `sequence_no` of the new Signed Statement to be registered would become the highest `sequence_no` in the set of existing Transparent Statements, incremented by one.
 Otherwise, returns true if and only if `sequence_no = 0`.
-Temporal | `issuance_ts: uint .within (~time)` | Returns true if and only if there is no existing already registered Transparent Statement in the ledger with the same Issuer and Feed with a greater `issuance_ts` and now () > `issuance_ts` at Registration time.
+Temporal | `issuance_ts: uint .within (~time)` | Returns true if and only if there is no existing already registered Transparent Statement in the Append-only Log with the same Issuer and Feed with a greater `issuance_ts` and now () > `issuance_ts` at Registration time.
 The value provided for `issuance_ts` MUST be an unsigned integer, interpreted according to POSIX time, representing the number of seconds since 1970-01-01T00:00Z UTC.
-NoReplay | `no_replay: null` | If the `no_replay` attribute is present then the policy returns true if and only if the Signed Statement about to be registered doesn't already appear in the ledger.
+NoReplay | `no_replay: null` | If the `no_replay` attribute is present then the policy returns true if and only if the Signed Statement about to be registered doesn't already appear in the Append-only Log.
 This policy has no required attributes.
 {: #tbl-initial-named-policies title="An Initial Set of Named Policies"}

 ## Registering Signed Statements